robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Adelaide             (home) to beat 	GWS Giants           (away) with a probability of 	87.02%

+### Round 12 (generated 04/06/2018)

+Robs Elo predicts 	Richmond             (away) to beat 	Port Adelaide        (home) with a probability of 	65.13%

+Robs Elo predicts 	Geelong              (home) to beat 	North Melbourne      (away) with a probability of 	76.80%

+Robs Elo predicts 	GWS Giants           (home) to beat 	Gold Coast           (away) with a probability of 	88.53%

+Robs Elo predicts 	Sydney               (away) to beat 	St Kilda             (home) with a probability of 	82.80%

+Robs Elo predicts 	Essendon             (away) to beat 	Brisbane             (home) with a probability of 	63.74%

+Robs Elo predicts 	Adelaide             (away) to beat 	Fremantle            (home) with a probability of 	58.45%

+Robs Elo predicts 	Melbourne            (home) to beat 	Collingwood          (away) with a probability of 	80.29%

 ## NRL

 ### Current Predictions